yudataguy/japan-city-anki-deck/readme.md

 Anki Shared Deck: https://ankiweb.net/shared/info/893061193

 This anki deck includes 815 Japanese cities/wards, sorted by population.
-The deck includes three types of card,
+The deck includes three types of card:
 1. Japanese city name / Romaji city name
 2. Romaji city name / Japanese city name
 3. Map

 ## Map Customization:

 The map file is generated with [Google Map API](https://developers.google.com/maps/documentation/), with map label customization.
 It hides the city and prefecture text and shows the train station and attraction.
-Aim to improve geography knowledge.
+This aims to improve geography knowledge.

 Map label customization made with https://mapstyle.withgoogle.com/, customized JSON file included.
-You can either build on current customization with import `gmap_style.json` JSON file on the website or build customization from scratch.
+You can either build on current customization with import `gmap_style.json` on the website or build customization from scratch.

 Google Map static image URL format:
 ```